History of water supply and sanitation: Ancient China

 Some of the earliest evidence of water wells are located in China.
 The Neolithic Chinese discovered and made extensive use of deep drilled groundwater for drinking.
 The Chinese text The Book of Changes, originally a divination text of the Western Zhou dynasty (1046–771 BCE), contains an entry describing how the ancient Chinese maintained their wells and protected their sources of water.
 Archaeological evidence and old Chinese documents reveal that the prehistoric and ancient Chinese had the aptitude and skills for digging deep water wells for drinking water as early as 6000 to 7000 years ago.
 A well excavated at the Hemedu excavation site was believed to have been built during the Neolithic era.
-The well was caused by four rows of logs with a square frame attached to them at the top of the well.
+The well was constructed with four rows of logs with a square frame attached to them at the top of the well.
 Sixty additional tile wells southwest of Beijing are also believed to have been built around 600 BCE for drinking and irrigation.
 Plumbing is also known to have been used in East Asia since the Qin and Han Dynasties of China.